psychoinformatics-de/ipsy-docs/source/userdoc/codeofconduct.rst

  * play nicely in the sandbox with others
  * sharing is caring

+Fill out your "account application" form for Medusa.

+  You should have received and signed an account application form -- detailing expectations and policies -- for medusa.
+If not, please contact a Medusa admin.

 Do not use storage space unless you really need it

   Storage space is a shared resources for all users.
 To allow for maximum flexibility,